littlebearsplaygroup/littlebears-website/content/_index.md

 ---
-title : "Little Bears Playgroup"
+title: Little Bears Playgroup
-description: "A friendly and open english speaking Play Cafee for children aged 0-5 in Bern, switzerland."
+description: A friendly and open english speaking Play Caffe for children aged 0-5 in Bern, Switzerland.
-lead: "Little Bears Playgroup is a community of english speaking families that meet to chat and play"
+lead: Little Bears Playgroup is a community of english speaking families that meet to chat and play
 date: 2020-04-17T12:18:10+00:00
 lastmod: 2020-04-17T12:18:10+00:00
 draft: false